 |---|---|---|

-| Pancreatic Adenocarcinoma (Exocrine) | About 95% of cases | Highly Aggressive.
-Starts in the ducts that carry digestive enzymes.
-This is the classic "pancreatic cancer" (Patrick Swayze, Alex Trebek) that spreads rapidly and is difficult to treat. |
+| Pancreatic Adenocarcinoma | ~95% of cases | Highly Aggressive.
+Starts in the exocrine ducts.
+This form spreads rapidly and is historically difficult to treat. |

-| Pancreatic Neuroendocrine Tumors (NETs) | About 5% of cases | Slower Growing.
-Starts in the hormone-producing cells.
-This is a rare, much more highly treatable and survivable form of the disease (Steve Jobs). |
+| Pancreatic Neuroendocrine Tumors (NETs) | ~5% of cases | Slower Growing.
+Starts in the hormone-producing (endocrine) cells.
+This form is rare and generally much more treatable. |

 Causes & Risk Factors